25 Famous Painters Who Shaped the Art World As We Know it

 Thomas Cole

 Thomas Cole is the most famous of the American Naturalists.
-He founded the Hudson River School of painting, including artists like John Barrow, Frederick Church, and Harriet Peale.
+He founded the Hudson River School of Painting, which included artists like John Barrow, Frederick Church, and Harriet Peale.

 The Naturalist Movement and the Hudson River School showcased the idea that humans and nature could coexist harmoniously.
 The work was the idealized version of nature – peaceful pastors and serene mountains were often the subject of the illustrations.